 Filtering for XSS

-All XSS attacks infect your web site via some form of User Input.
-XSS attack code could come from a simple <FORM> submitted by your users, or could take a more complex route such as a JSON script, XML web service or even an exploited cookie.
-In all cases the web developer should be aware that the data is coming from an external source and therefore must not be trusted since it may introduce a security vulnerability.
+<form> submitted by your users or could take a more complex route such as a JSON script, XML web service, or even an exploited cookie.
+In all cases, the web developer should be aware that the data is coming from an external source and therefore must not be trusted since it may introduce a security vulnerability.

 Escaping from XSS

-This is the primary means to disable an XSS attack.
-When performing Escaping you are effectively telling the browser that the data you are sending should be treated as data and should not be interpreted in any other way.
-If an attacker manages to put a script on your page, the victim will not be affected because the browser will not execute the script if it is properly escaped.
+Escaping is the primary means to avoid cross-site scripting attacks.
+When escaping, you are effectively telling the web browser that the data you are sending should be treated as data and should not be interpreted in any other way.
+If an attacker manages to put a malicious script on your page, the victim will not be affected because the browser will not execute the script if it is properly escaped.
 In HTML, you can escape dangerous characters by using HTML entities, for example, the

 The two most popular escaping libraries available are the ESAPI provided by OWASP and AntiXSS provided for Microsoft.
 ESAPI can plug into various technologies such as Java, .NET, PHP, Classic ASP, Cold Fusion, Python, and Haskell.
-AntiXSS exclusively protects Microsoft technologies and is therefore better suited in an all-Microsoft environment.
-Both libraries are constantly updated to keep up with the latest hacker techniques and are maintained by industry experts who understand changing tactics and emerging technologies such as HTML5.
+AntiXSS exclusively protects Microsoft technologies and is, therefore, better suited in an all-Microsoft environment.
+Both libraries are constantly updated to keep up with the latest hacker techniques and are maintained by industry experts who understand changing tactics and emerging technologies.

 When to Escape

-Untrusted data is inserted in between HTML opening and closing tags.
-These are standards tags such as <BODY>, <DIV>, <TABLE> etc…
+Use HTML escaping when untrusted data is inserted between HTML opening and closing tags.
+These are standards tags such as

-Untrusted data is inserted inside your CSS styles.
-As you saw in the Attack Vectors examples, many CSS styles can be used to smuggle a script into your page.
+Use CSS escaping when untrusted data is inserted inside your CSS styles.
+Many CSS styles can be used to smuggle a script into your page.
+For example:

 Recommendations in this article are by no means exhaustive, however, they should be a good starting point to secure applications.
-Technology is changing, and hacker attacks are getting more sophisticated but by understanding the basics set out in this article you can be prepared to prevent future attack techniques that will most definitely arise.
+Technology is changing and hacker attacks are getting more sophisticated but by understanding the basics, you can be prepared to prevent future attack techniques that will most definitely arise.

-The first step in defending against XSS attacks is to code your web applications carefully and use the proper escaping mechanisms in the right places.
-After that comprehensive testing should be performed, ideally using an automated XSS scanner.
+The first step in defending against all XSS attack vectors is to code your web applications carefully and use proper escaping mechanisms in the right places.
+After that, comprehensive code review and testing should be performed, ideally using an automated XSS scanner such as Acunetix.
 When updates are made to your web applications, you should scan the affected pages again to ensure that no new vulnerabilities have been exposed.